A3onn/wigraph/README.md

 ### Filter

-You can filter frames by either their MAC addresses (works with the source and destination) with `-m` argument followed by one or multiple MAC addresses, or by their BSSID (works only with management frames) with the `-b` argument followed by one or multiple BSSIDs.
+You can filter frames by either their MAC addresses (works with the source and destination) with the `-m` argument followed by one or multiple MAC addresses seperated by spaces.
+You can filter by BSSID too with the `-b` argument followed by one or multiple BSSIDs seperated by spaces too.

 ## Disclamer